 You as a parent have control over the types of foods that your children can access in the home.
 So one of the best things you can do is to simply buy more healthy, fresh food and buy less “junk” food.
 When you offer your kids a higher sugar treat, make sure to pair it with a protein or high fiber item that will help to regulate blood sugar levels.
 Beware of drinking in too much sugar: avoid sugary drinks and eat whole fruit instead of juice.
 You can help to train your kids’ taste buds by gradually reducing sugar in recipes for baked goods and other home-made items when you can control what goes in.
 You can also act as a great role model for your kids as you select healthy meals and snacks for yourself and display enjoyment at eating a bowl of fresh fruit for dessert instead of a high added-sugar alternative.
-Taking kids through the aisles of grocery stores with you to read labels and compare sugar amounts in various items can also empower your kids with knowledge to make great choices.
+Taking kids through the aisles of grocery stores with you to read labels and compare sugar amounts in various items can also empower your kids with the knowledge to make great choices.
 Finally, you can demonstrate moderation by enjoying your food—and sweet treats– but not overdoing it.
-I read once that after the third bite of a high sugar, high fat dessert (like a multi-layered cake or cream pie), your enjoyment starts to fade from its peak.
+I read once that after the third bite of a high-sugar, high-fat dessert (like a multi-layered cake or cream pie), your enjoyment starts to fade from its peak.
 So do we really want that fourth and tenth and twentieth bite?
 Maybe not.

 I hope you enjoyed the exploration of these questions about sugar as much as I did.
 As I said earlier, I’m not the anti-sugar police, and you can surely find me enjoying some sweet treats in moderation.
 Make Nutrition Fun, right?